DarshanPatel311/counter/README.md

-# counter
+# Counter

-A new Flutter project.
+A Flutter project for counting.

 ## Getting Started